X Article: "The Sources of Soviet Conduct"

 The Soviets, however, were not prepared to attempt an immediate overthrow of the West, it being implicit in their ideology that capitalism would inevitably fail.
 They would instead turn their focus to the long-term goal of "[filling] every nook and cranny available to it in the basin of world power."
 To oppose them, the United States would need long-term strategies to contain Soviet expansionary ambitions.
 Containment against the Soviets, Kennan explains, would require an application of "counter-force" along shifting points of geographical and political interests.
-This "perimeter defense" concept, wherein all geographic area were considered of equal importance, required the United States "to confront the Russians with unalterable counter-force at every point where they show signs of encroaching upon the interests of a peaceful and stable world."
+This "perimeter defense" concept, in which all geographic areas were considered of equal importance, required the United States "to confront the Russians with unalterable counter-force at every point where they show signs of encroaching upon the interests of a peaceful and stable world."

 Containment would prove its success in the long-term because the Soviet economy was rudimentary and the government leadership lacked procedures for orderly succession.
 Any disruption in Soviet politics held the possibility of "[changing the state] overnight from one of the strongest to one of the weakest and most pitiable of national societies."
 Containment was particularly suited for use against the Soviets, Kennan thought, because of their Marxist-Leninist ideology, which encourages a patience not evident with leaders like Napoleon or Adolf Hitler.
 He continues: "... the Kremlin is under no ideological compulsion to accomplish its purposes in a hurry.
 Like the Church, it is dealing in ideological concepts which are of long-term valididty ...
 It has no right to risk the existing achievements of the revolution for the sake of vain baubles of the future."

-The end result of containment would allow for "either the break-up or the gradual mellowing of Soviet power."
+The end result of containment would allow for "either the break-up or the gradual mellowing of Soviet power".
 The indefinite frustration the Soviets were bound to face would necessitate their adjustment to the reality of their situation.
-The strategy would require the United States to manage its own issues successfully, with Kennan concluding: "To avoid destruction the United States need only measure up to its own best traditions and prove itself worthy of preservation as a great nation.
-Surely, there was never a fairer test of national quality than this.
+The strategy would require the United States to manage its own issues successfully, with Kennan concluding that: "To avoid destruction the United States need only measure up to its own best traditions and prove itself worthy of preservation as a great nation.
+Surely, there was never a fairer test of national quality than this."